Potrero Yard Modernization Project

 • Proposed amenities for residents include childcare services, community gardens, recreation and community rooms, children's play area, short-term car rental, and bike storage

-• 3 large scale public art pieces in collaboration with the San Francisco Arts Commission (SFAC)
+• Three large-scale public art pieces in collaboration with the San Francisco Arts Commission (SFAC)

-Following the SF Transit-First City Policy, the Project promotes public transit, biking, walking, and other sustainable transportation modes while discouraging private car use.
+The Project promotes public transit, biking, walking, and other sustainable transportation.
+This follows the SF Transit-First City Policy.
 To support the use of public transportation, the Project will have Transportation Demand Management (TDM) plans that consider existing and new transportation resources for residents and employees.
-Being located in a prominent transit zone, there will be no designated residential or public parking on site.
+There will not be residential or public parking on site because it is in a prominent transit zone.

-The Project fosters a vibrant streetscape environment that improves safety and encourages street-level activity through a mix of retail offerings, public restrooms, safety enhancements for bicyclists and people walking, and public art.
+The Project fosters a vibrant streetscape that improves safety and encourages street-level activity.
+It does this through a mix of retail offerings, public restrooms, safety enhancements for bicyclists and people walking, and public art.

 Project Timeline